 When will I find out if my student has been accepted to Freire?

-If your child is selected, your AIN will be announced at the lottery and posted online with the rest of the lottery results shortly afterward.
-If your student is not selected, check the lottery results posted online for your AIN to see your place on the waiting list for your grade.
+If your child is selected, your AIN will be announced at the lottery, and your results will be posted online on Apply Philly Charter shortly afterward.
+If your student is not selected, check your Apply Philly Charter account to see your place on the waiting list for your grade.

 What happens after the lottery?

 If you are accepted to Freire Charter School, you will receive a packet of enrollment paperwork in the mail that you must complete by the deadline listed in the packet to secure your enrollment.
 If you are placed on the wait list, your AIN may be pulled later in the spring or summer.
 You can check the website for updated lottery results to see if any students have been admitted from the wait list.

 Does Freire offer enrollment preference to siblings of current students?

 Yes.
 Siblings of current Freire Charter School students will receive preference in Freire Charter School’s admissions process if they apply before the lottery deadline.
 To be eligible for the sibling preference, an applicant must be related to a current Freire Charter School student in one of the following ways: